daifeng2016/Change-Detection-Dataset-for-High-Resolution-Satellite-Imagery/README.md

 # Change-Detection-dataset-for-High-resolution-Satellite-Image
-This repository is for releasing a dataset for high-resolution satellite imagery
+This repository is for releasing a change detection dataset for high-resolution satellite imagery